CarloDePieri/odk_servermanager_docs/docs/source/installation.rst

 Update
 ^^^^^^
-If you used the zipped release, you will need to download the latest release and replace the content of the whole tool installation with the new one.
+If the tool has been installed from the zipped release, the latest one must be downloaded and the extracted files must replace the old ones.

-.. note:: Do not simply overwrite the folder.
+.. note:: Do not simply overwrite the tool installation folder.
 Delete the old one and replace it with the new one.
-This will make sure no
+This
-    old files are left lingering.
+    will make sure no old files are left lingering.

-If you used git instead, you can keep the tool updated by running in its root directory:
+If git has been used instead, it can be used to keep the tool updated by running in its root directory:

 .. code:: console

     $ git fetch
     $ git pull

-This will keep you on the stable ``master`` branch, while active development happens on ``testing``.
+This will keep the tool on the stable ``master`` branch, while active development happens on ``testing``.

-.. note:: You will need to have a pristine tool installation to update it this way.
-If you changed something there, backup
+.. note:: The installation directory must be *clean* to update it this way.
+If something has been changed there, backup
     any important changes, run ``git reset --hard HEAD`` to reset the tool to its original state, then update it!

-.. important:: Remember that, independently from the update method, any ``ODKSM.bat`` or ``START.bat`` you copied around will need to be manually updated to
+.. important:: Independently from the update method, any ``ODKSM.bat`` or ``START.bat`` that has been copied
-    the current version, if they have changed.
+    around will need to be manually updated to the current version, if they have changed with the newest release.

 Verify the installation
 ^^^^^^^^^^^^^^^^^^^^^^^
-You can verify that ODKSM is working as intended and all dependencies are met by running its test suite with:
+To verify that ODKSM is working as intended and all dependencies are met run its test suite with:

 .. code:: console